-- 1. Deduce the stress strain values for a given high strength concrete and checks its suitability for a purpose. - 2.
-Interpret the correlation between the cube strength, cylindrical strength split tensile strength And modulus of rupture and determines any missing value among these, others being known. - 3.
-Suggest suitable grade and quantity of steel for resisting cyclic loads. - 4.
+- 1. Develop the stress strain values for a given high strength concrete and checks its suitability for a purpose. - 2.
+Interpret the correlation between the cube strength, cylindrical strength split tensile strength and modulus of rupture. - 3.
+Suggest suitable grade and quality of steel for resisting cyclic loads. - 4.
 Conduct suitable non-destructive test for the condition assessment of existing concrete members - 5.
-Take proper precaution to avoid flexural and shear failures in concrete beams - 6.
-Strengthen the concrete members to resist torsion.
+Carryout the mix design procedure for high strength concrete using various codes - 6.
+Take proper precaution to avoid flexural and shear failures in concrete beams - 7.
+Analyze the beam for torsion and calculate the torsional forces and moments.